Compare the efficacy and safety of two combination regimens of miltefosine and paromomycin with the current standard treatment

-Based on the good results of the miltefosine and paromomycin (MF+PM) combination in South Asia, and on the need for an alternative and safer treatment to replace SSG, a Phase III study was launched in 2018 to compare two combination regimens of MF+PM with the current standard visceral leishmaniasis treatment, SSG&PM.
+Based on the good efficacy of the miltefosine and paromomycin (MF+PM) combination therapy in South Asia, and on the need for an alternative and safer treatment to replace sodium stibogluconate, a Phase III study was launched in 2018 to compare two different combination regimens of miltefosine and paromomycin against the current standard visceral leishmaniasis treatment, sodium stibogluconate and paromomycin.

-If the combination is proven safe and efficacious, current treatment would no longer rely on SSG, an injectable drug, but would be replaced with miltefosine, an oral drug.
+If these new combinations are proven safe and effective, treatment would no longer rely on sodium stibogluconate, an injectable drug, but would be replaced with miltefosine, an oral drug.
 A safer, more field-adapted, patient-friendly treatment would particularly benefit children, who represent a high proportion of the population at risk in East Africa.